95348953489345893524897/pvprepo/information/movement.md

     7. Accelerated Forward Hopping (2:54 - 3:18) -- The circle strafe he does isn't needed to AFH but gives a bit more starting speed<br/>

 # Undoboosting/Cameraboosting
-(TEST IF THIS HAPPENS ON EVERY SERVER OR JUST A FEW)
-- On spawning an entity*, a unique collision box**  seems to be initiliazed for one tick (stop speculating, <ins>test later</ins>).
+- On spawning some entities, a unique collision box  seems to be initiliazed for one tick (stop speculating, <ins>test later</ins>).
-- This collision initial collision box is usually completely wrong. (based on the bounding box perhaps? <ins>Confirm later</ins>)
+- This initial collision box is usually completely wrong. (based on the bounding box perhaps? <ins>Confirm later</ins>) <br/>
-- For entity with no collisions <br/>
 For example: <br/>
 ```models/props_c17/truss02a.mdl```
 <img width="480" height="270" alt="image" src="https://github.com/user-attachments/assets/221e0924-c9e7-461b-b11a-6e292cbe00a5" />